Speech Therapy in Edmonton & St. Albert for children, teens, adults

 • Difficulty imitating sounds and words

-• Groping or struggling to produce sounds
+• Struggling to produce sounds

 • Vowel distortions